 |Netherlands||Western Europe||no||0.9 %||158,000|

 |Denmark||Northern Europe||no||0.7 %||41,000|

 |Gibraltar||Southern Europe||no||7.4 %||2,000|

 Unless otherwise described in the text, this page is about native speakers — not the total number of speakers.
 How many people understand or speak Arabic as a subsequently learned language is not the subject of this page.
-Countries where native speakers make up only a few thousand or even a few hundred people, or countries with a percentage well below 1%, are maybe not listed here.
+Countries where native speakers make up only a few thousand, or even a few hundred people, or countries with a percentage well below 1% are unlikely to be listed here.